Manage Network Access Points (SSIDs) and BSSIDs

 BSSID and Network Discovery

-The Fingbox monitors all the Access Points that have the same SSID as your network.
-When the Fingbox detects a new BSSID, one that does not currently belong to your network, you will receive a warning message.
+The Fing agent or monitoring unit monitors Access Points that have the same SSID as your network.
+When the agent detects a new BSSID, one that does not currently belong to your network, you will receive a warning message.
 You will be prompted with an option to trust or reject the BSSID.
 Select Trust to add the new BSSID to your network.

 Merge BSSIDs